securechell/securechell/README.md

 securechell/securechell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-- Here are a few things I can't do without, and would easily recommend:
+Here are a few things I can't do without, and would easily recommend:
 - 🎮 [**My Steam Deck**](https://store.steampowered.com/steamdeck/): handheld gaming computer I love to decompress with.
 I'm currently addicted to playing *Dead Cells* after previously being addicted to *Mark of the Ninja*.

-🎧 **Podcasts**: mainly true crime (my faves are [Swindled](https://swindledpodcast.com/), [Darknet Diaries](https://darknetdiaries.com/), and [RedHanded](https://redhandedpodcast.com/)), with [My Therapist Ghosted Me](https://www.mytherapistghostedme.com/) thrown in to lighten things up a bit!
+- 🎧 **Podcasts**: mainly true crime (my faves are [Swindled](https://swindledpodcast.com/), [Darknet Diaries](https://darknetdiaries.com/), and [RedHanded](https://redhandedpodcast.com/)), with [My Therapist Ghosted Me](https://www.mytherapistghostedme.com/) thrown in to lighten things up a bit!

-👂 [**Loop Earplugs**](https://www.loopearplugs.com/?country=GB): amazing noise-reduction earplugs, perfect for sleep, study/focused work, and travel.
+- 👂 [**Loop Earplugs**](https://www.loopearplugs.com/?country=GB): amazing noise-reduction earplugs, perfect for sleep, study/focused work, and travel.
 If I'm not listening to a podcast, chances are I'll have these in my ears.

-🟣 [**Obsidian**](https://obsidian.md/): a note-taking app.
-It's what I use to create and organise my notes, and [Obsidian Publish](https://obsidian.md/publish) is what I use to share them on here.
+- 🟣 [**Obsidian**](https://obsidian.md/): a note-taking app.
+It's what I use to create and organise my notes.

-🔥 [**Backblaze**](https://www.backblaze.com/cloud-backup/personal): secure online backup service.
+- 🔥 [**Backblaze**](https://www.backblaze.com/cloud-backup/personal): secure online backup service.
 I've used it to back up my entire computer.
 There's no way I'm losing all these notes I've made!

-✨ [**Flown**](https://flown.com/how-it-works): a virtual co-working platform and a godsend!
+- ✨ [**Flown**](https://flown.com/how-it-works): a virtual co-working platform and a godsend!
 It gives me [body-doubling](https://www.understood.org/en/articles/body-doubling-for-adhd-what-it-is-and-how-it-works), provides me with structure and accountability, makes me more productive, and even helps me declutter.

-💸 [**YNAB (You Need A Budget)**](https://www.ynab.com/): a money management app.
+- 💸 [**YNAB (You Need A Budget)**](https://www.ynab.com/): a money management app.
 Because these days I'm trying (trying) to manage my finances.

-👾 [**ChatGPT**](https://chatgpt.com/) / [**Perplexity**](https://www.perplexity.ai/): AI platforms.
+- 👾 [**ChatGPT**](https://chatgpt.com/) / [**Perplexity**](https://www.perplexity.ai/): AI platforms.
 I'm not an all-knowing cyborg yet, so these tools act as an assistant and help me with: quick info lookup (e.g., definitions, explanations, etc), drafting outlines for projects, summarising long pieces of text, and more...